clamstew/mandrill-tutorial/README.md

 <h4>Example APP: My Mail Sender</h4>

-We are going to build a quick application to send email to yourself.<!--s out to users who subscribe to your mailing list.-->
+We are going to build a quick application to send email to yourself.

 I created a bare bones Sinatra app for this tutorial that you can fork from this repo and clone down.